Paresh Mokashi: Feature films

 Mokashi did a few small-time roles for Hindi TV serials and feature films, including Sanjay Leela Bhansali's Hum Dil De Chuke Sanam (1999) but soon he turned to writing and directing.
 Mokashi came across a biography of Dadasaheb Phalke, also known as the father of Indian cinema, written by Bapu Watve.
 With an idea of making film on Phalke, Mokashi started his research with the help of National Film Archive of India, Pune and finished the script by March 2005.
 As Mokashi did not undergo any formal training for film-making and did not assist any other film directors earlier, he found it difficult to find producers for the film and it took three years to raise finances for the film.
 Declining the suggestions of making the film in Hindi, casting big stars, adding at least one title track, Mokashi decided to produce the film by himself through his production company, "Mayasabha Productions".
 Made with the budget of ₹40 million, Mokashi had to mortgage his house to complete the film.

 Mokashi made directorial debut with his much acclaimed feature film, Harishchandrachi Factory.
 The film shoot was completed in December 2005 and post production work was finished in eight months in 2008.
 In an interview with Rediff.com, Mokashi told that the film "had a technical release in the remote places of Maharashtra so [it] could participate in various festivals across the country."
 The film made in Marathi language depicts the struggle of Dadasaheb Phalke in making of India's first full-length feature film, Raja Harishchandra (1913).
 Unlike typical biopic films, Mokashi used light humoured adventure style for the film.
 The film gathered wide critical acclaim and Mokashi was praised for the narrative storyline of the film.
 The film also participated in several national and international film festivals.
+It was selected as India's official entry to 82nd Academy Awards in the Best Foreign Language Film category along with 62nd British Academy Film Awards and 66th Golden Globe Awards but was not listed among the final five nominations.